Skip to content

 Senior Year (Fall)

-Students begin graduate coursework, in consultation with the Graduate Program Director (Kent Golic) and Graduate Advisor (Shannon Nielsen).
-Students are encouraged to identify a research advisor prior to entering the combined program but no later than August 30th of their senior year.
+Students begin graduate coursework, in consultation with the Graduate Program Director (Colin Dale) and Graduate Advisor (Shannon Nielsen).
 Students choose a Supervisory Committee before October 1 of their senior year.
 The committee will consist of three faculty members in biology (advisor+ two other tenure-track faculty members in the School of Biological Sciences).

 3